vsukhor/mitoSim/README.md

 The simulation parameters are read from a short configuration file, structured as in the example [config_sample.txt](tests/config_sample.txt).
-More detailes on the config file formatting can be found in the Utils::Config [documentation](https://github.com/vsukhor/utils/blob/master/utils/config/conf_file_structure.md) The file is expected to be named as 'config_X.txt', where X is the configuraion-specific suffix and the rest of the name is fixed.
+More details on the config file formatting can be found in the Utils::Config [documentation](https://github.com/vsukhor/utils/blob/master/utils/config/conf_file_structure.md) The file is expected to be named as 'config_X.txt', where X is the configuration-specific suffix and the rest of the name is fixed.
 Then, using the above example, and the executable 'mitosim_CPU' simulation may be launched as

     ./mitosim_CPU   /working/directory/   sample   22   28